Governor Andrew Cuomo announced that he supports the legalization of New York cannabis in their 2021 legislative session.

 Her bill would impose an 18 percent tax on cannabis.
 That would fund the Office of Cannabis Management primarily.
 Afterward, twenty-five percent of the revenue t would go drug treatment and public education.
 Another 25 percent would go to the state’s lottery fund so that it goes to the Department of Education somehow.
 Finally, 50 percent of the revenue would go towards grants for community reinvestment.

 If cannabis can be used to fill in their budget hole, it makes it especially attractive.
 Even if the revenue from the sale of cannabis does not directly address the issue, the tax revenue created by new jobs and the ancillary businesses will go directly into filling that gap.

 The bill is identical to Krueger’s 2019 bill to legalize New York cannabis.
-Democrats had hoped to include in the state’s annual budget bill, which consumes most efforts and often includes significant policy changes.
-However, by late May, there was no agreement between minority legislators who wanted to include significant social justice provisions from a tax*.
+Democrats had hoped to include in the state’s annual budget bill.
+The budget bill consumes most of their efforts and often includes significant policy changes.
+However, by late May, there was no agreement between minority legislators who wanted to include significant social justice provisions.
 Then suburban Long Island legislators resisted and fell apart.

 Last year, the advent of COVID prevented New York cannabis from making more progress.

-The New York legislature only meets from January to June in contrast to the New Jersey legislature, which meets year-round.
+The New York legislature only meets from January to June, unlike the New Jersey legislature, which meets year-round.

 Like New Jersey, New York often faces severe budget issues that dominate legislative conversations.
 Cuomo noted that it would help with that long with social equity issues in his 2021 New York State of the State last week.